rinkwitz/Thesis_Semantic_Image_Segmentation_on_Satellite_Imagery_using_UNets/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 The helper methods in ```Utils/SolarisHelpers.py``` are taken from the [Solaris](https://github.com/CosmiQ/solaris) project that is licensed under the [Apache-2.0 License](https://github.com/CosmiQ/solaris/blob/master/LICENSE.txt).
-Please refer to that license also if you plan on reusing that code.
+Please refer to that license if you plan on reusing that code.

 [comment]: <> (<p align="center">)